MerlinEmrys01/Major-Power-Outage-Cause-Analysis/README.md

 ## **Framing a Prediction Problem**

-Our goal in this prediction section is: **We want to predict the possible cause of a major power outage given some relevant information.**, thus this prediction questions is a **multiclass classfication** question.
+Our goal in this prediction section is: **We want to predict the possible cause of a major power outage given some relevant information.**, thus this prediction question is a **multiclass classification** question.

-We will be starting with a basic baseline **classifier** model that uses a **decision tree** model with 2 relevant columns, and hope to improve our model with an upgrade to **random forest** with 4 revelant columns in total.
+We will be starting with a basic baseline **classifier** model that uses a **decision tree** model with 2 relevant columns, and hope to improve our model with an upgrade to **random forest** with 4 relevant columns in total.

 Columns involved in the prediction process are:
 - `'CAUSE.CATEGORY'` (We are **predicting** this)